garaio/remcloud-message-bus-api/README.md

 Apps may add additional properties as needed

 ### Events
 Events are messages that can be received by multiple subscribers.
 The message body contains a json data structure (see details for each event below).
-Following messages are defined as events.
+Following messages are defined as events:

 Type | Description
 -|-